Technology Solutions to Improve Patient Engagement

 How Do I app relies on recognition technology and simple gamification elements.
 The system identifies NFC labels placed on everyday objects and shows contextual instructional videos on how to implement simple tasks with these objects, such as making a cup of tea or folding clothes.

 Design and concept of this app reflect the image of a successful mHealth solution for a specific category of patients.
 It combines the benefits of a simple, intuitive interface tailored to the requirements of a certain audience and dynamic, engaging user experience that encourages patients to get back to the app again and again and develop new skills for better future.

-Development of assistive apps like How Do I is crucial.
+Development of patient engagement solutions like How Do I is crucial.
 Today, mental healthcare experiences the greatest gaps in diagnosis, treatment and service providing.
 Only 35-50% of patients with mental disorders receive at least some basic treatment.
 This is in high-income countries.
 Low and middle-income states record the shocking rate of 76-85%.

 double prize winner

 Globally, more than 300 million people are affected by depression, 60 million suffer from bipolar disorder, 47.5 million people have dementia (World Health Organization)